victorVilardell/documents/README.md

 ## To start

 npm install

 npm run start

 npm run test

 ## Folder structure

-components: components and styles with web components
+omponents: components and styles with web components

 services: connections to the getDocuments and webSockets servers

 styles: generics styles

 utilities: different files with possibly reusable or configurable code snippets. in the root index html and ts

 ## Comments